2015 - a year to celebrate coaching

-Over the course of 2015, we will highlight how each of these can be used alone and in conjunction with the MBTI Step I framework, starting with the latest addition to our toolkit, the Emotional Judgment Inventory.
+Over the course of 2015, we will highlight how each of these can be used alone and in conjunction with the MBTI Step I framework.

 We hope that you’ll enjoy this exploration of coaching and are inspired to continue your own Learning Journey by adding new instruments to your coaching toolkit.
 Please be sure to let us know of any specific questions you have, or topics you’d like us to cover, either by commenting below or contacting us via one of our social media channels.

 Download a high-res pdf of OPP’s Coaching Tree.